IIIF/api/source/presentation/4.0/index.md

 Repeat full example? no, link to external.

-# Integration

-seeAlso, service(s), extensions
-mention search, image api, auth

-profile for seeAlso

-partOf -

-Talk about Content State and use the phrase "Content State Annotations" (we think we now _don't_ need to write a content state 2 spec ???)

-# Interactivity, Guided Viewing and Storytelling
+### Interactivity, Guided Viewing and Storytelling

-A narrative might comprise an AnnotationPage of `commenting` annotations that target different parts of the Container, for example a guided tour of a painting or a map.
+Activating annotations add explicit mechanisms for interactive user experiences such as guided viewing and storytelling.
+A narrative might comprise an Annotation Page of `commenting` annotations that target different parts of the Container, for example a guided tour of a painting or a map.
 For a Canvas or Timeline it is usually sufficient to leave the interactivity to the client; the fact that comments target different extents implies the client must offer some affordance for those comments (typically the user can click each one), and in response the client will move the current play point of the Timeline to the commenting annotation target, or pan and zoom the viewport to show the relevant part of an image.
 For 3D this may not be enough; a particular comment may only make sense from a certain viewpoint (i.e., Camera), or different steps of the story require different Lights to be active.

 In a storytelling or exhibition scenario, the non-painting `annotations` might be carrying informative text, or even rich HTML bodies.
 They can be considered to be _steps_ in the story.
-The use of activating annotations (back ref) allows a precise storytelling experience to be specified, including:
+The use of activating annotations allows a precise storytelling experience to be specified, including:

  - providing a specific viewpoint for each step of the narrative (or even a choice of viewpoints)
  - modifying the lighting of the Scene for each step, for example shining a spotlight on a point of interest